gphiliprogers/blogposts/README.md

 This page is intended to be a container that provides an alternative way to view my [blog posts on Medium](https://medium.com/agile-outside-the-box), and also to view other content I've written which is not available on Medium.
 See below for a summary of my most popular blog posts on Medium.

-# Playbook

-I've been experimenting in recent years with creating Agile Playbooks for various clients.
-This page will also point to examples of playbook topics.

 ## Most Popular Blog Posts